git-lfs/git-lfs/docs/api.md

 * 200 - The request completed successfully.
 * 202 - An upload request has been accepted.
 Clients should follow hypermedia links to actually upload the content.
+* 400 - General error with the client's request.
+Invalid JSON formatting, for example.
 * 401 - The authentication credentials are incorrect.
 * 403 - The requesting user has access to see the repository, but not to push changes to it.